Should your Labradoodle coat be short, medium or long? How to groom a labradoodle.

 General Labradoodle Grooming

 Taper hind quarters to tail gradually with shaver or scissors don't shave the top of the tail.
 Make the transition from body to tail a gradual transition.
 Shave or trim close the tush and private areas.
 In the summer, I usually shave the belly super short to keep cool and dry fast if swimming.

 Trim outside of ear flap (this is the hair hanging down on the ear flap pictured below left), it should be layered.
 The outside of the ear should NOT be a long blunt cut like a cocker spaniel.
 The hair should be pulled outward and layer trim to about an inch.
 The length of the ear hair should be cut to a length that when you pull the ear forward the hair ends between the nose and canines (long teeth).
 Pictured below right.
 I then trim the back side of the ear in a curve along the ear leather line.

 Clean up the Muzzle

-- Gradually round feet to pads, I just round off along the lower toe line, then pull all the hair straight up and cut at about 1 inch.
+Gradually round feet to pads, I just round off along the lower toe line, then pull all the hair straight up and cut at about 1 inch.
 This leaves a natural boot type look.
 I do not like a shaved foot.
 Trim all hair under foot between pads especially in winter when snow can accumulate here.
 Trim nails

 Wash and Dry after Grooming